bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## Why [Gazelle](https://metacpan.org/pod/Gazelle) ?

+- preforking is a requirement
-- no special reason
+- no special reason, Starman works as well
 - advertised as "a Preforked Plack Handler for performance freaks"
-- actually, preforking is a requirement.

 ## [CGI::Emulate::PSGI](https://metacpan.org/pod/CGI::Emulate::PSGI) does the heavy lifting